-Five leading logistics companies in U.S. has generated about 15 billion U.S. dollars in net revenue in North America.
+Five leading logistics companies in U.S. has generated about 15 billion U.S. dollars in Net Revenue in North America.
 As the e-commerce market rises each of companies is looking for new ways to cut expenses and get a chunk of this billion-dollar pie.

 Technology has always played an integral part in further improvement of logistics operations.
 With the rise of Augmented Reality the industry is about to take a leap ahead.
 We’ve already covered possible application of AR in logistics.
 This article is a much broader study of the AR possibilities in logistics.

-AR Applications in Logistics
+How are businesses embracing AR Applications in Logistics?

 This is the most promising sector for application of Augmented Reality.
 DHL sites that warehousing operations account about 20% of all logistics costs.
 Getting this figure down will automatically reduce costs of the whole delivery cycle.

 In the meantime, AR can reduce warehousing costs by a quarter at least!
 Did you know that about 60% of all operations in warehouse account to package locationing and picking?
 Handling a simple augmented reality headset to your workers will accelerate their work and will help find proper packages during freight loading (Samples: FreightSnap and Freightview Apps).